awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-instance-monitoring.md

 Amazon CloudWatch enables you to retrieve statistics as an ordered set of time\-series data, known as metrics\.
 You can use these metrics to verify that your system is performing as expected\.

 Amazon EC2 sends metrics to CloudWatch that describe your Auto Scaling instances\.
-These metrics are available for any EC2 instance, not just those in an Auto Scaling group\.
-For more information, see [Instance Metrics](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html#ec2-cloudwatch-metrics) in the *Amazon EC2 User Guide for Linux Instances*\.
+These metrics are available for any EC2 instance, not just those in an Auto Scaling group \(see [Monitoring Your Instances Using CloudWatch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch.html) in the *Amazon EC2 User Guide for Linux Instances*\)\.

 Auto Scaling groups can send metrics to CloudWatch that describe the group itself\.
 You must enable these metrics\.
+These metrics are available at 1\-minute granularity\.
+This interval is not configurable\.

+The interval for Amazon EC2 instance monitoring is configurable\.
+For more information, see [Configure Monitoring for Auto Scaling Instances](#enable-as-instance-metrics)\.

 **Topics**
 + [Auto Scaling Group Metrics](#as-group-metrics)